-The City owns, operates and maintains an electric generation, transmission and distribution system that presently supplies electric power and energy to 117,536 customers in a service area consisting of approximately 221 square miles located within Leon County and the City's municipal facilities in Wakulla County.
-During the fiscal year ending September 30, 2015, the City sold 2,677,292 MWh of electric energy to ultimate customers and 96,075 MWh to other utilities and received total operating revenues of approximately \$283,713,000.
-The City experienced modest growth in customers of 0.90% from 116,487 in FY 2014 to 117,536 in FY 2015, while retail sales increased by 1.8% during FY 2015 to 2,677,292 MWh.
+The City owns, operates and maintains an electric generation, transmission and distribution system that presently supplies electric power and energy to 118,745 customers in a service area consisting of approximately 221 square miles located within Leon County and the City's municipal facilities in Wakulla County.
+During the fiscal year ending September 30, 2016, the City sold 2,623,259 MWh of electric energy to ultimate customers and 91,620 MWh to other utilities and received total operating revenues of approximately \$258,467,882.
+The City experienced modest growth in customers of 1.03% from 117,536 in FY 2015 to 118,745 IN FY 2016, while retail sales decreased by 2.02% in FY 2015 from 2,677,292 MWh to FY 2016 at 2,623,259 MWh.
 The City's ten-year forecast projects an average annual growth in customers of approximately 1% and an average annual growth in retail energy sales of 1%, which includes the forecasted impact of the City's aggressive energy efficiency and Demand Side Management program.

 The current installed capacity at the Sam O. Purdom Generating Station (the Purdom Station) is 278 MW (winter net rating).
 The Purdom Station includes Purdom Unit 8, a 250 MW class combined cycle generating unit added in 2000 and two small simple cycle gas turbines.
 The current installed capacity at the Arvah B. Hopkins Generating Station (the Hopkins Station) is 544 MW (winter net rating).
-The Hopkins Station includes the repowered Unit 2, which was converted from a conventional steam unit to a combined cycle unit in 2008, Hopkins Unit 1, a conventional steam unit, two LM-6000 peaking units and two small simple cycle gas turbines.
+The Hopkins Station includes the repowered Unit 2, which was converted from a conventional steam unit to a combined cycle unit in 2008; Hopkins Unit 1, a conventional steam unit; two LM-6000 peaking units and two small simple cycle gas turbines.
 The C.H.
 Corn Hydroelectric Plant (the C.H.
 Corn Station) consists of three generating units with a total capacity of 11 MW.
-In 1977, the City acquired a 1.3333% (11 MW) undivided ownership interest in Crystal River Unit No. 3 (CR-3), a nuclear plant operated and owned in part by what was then Florida Power Corporation and is now Duke Energy.
-The City transferred its ownership interest in CR-3 and the decommissioning trust account balance to Florida Power on October 1, 1999.
-The terms of the transfer included purchasing equivalent replacement electric capacity (11.4 MW) through 2016.
-The purchased power contract was mutually terminated on December 31, 2012 for economic savings expected to exceed \$1 million per year for each of the remaining four years of the contract.